Do I have to do anything on a daily basis?

 The software keeps writing "Deferring communication with project for W days, X hours, Y minutes, and Z seconds".
 What does this mean and how do I get it to connect now?

-The software will delay the attempt to reconnect because during the time that the servers are unavailable, more and more local computers will try to connect to the servers.
-Once the servers became available the servers could become overwhelmed if all of the local computers attempted to contact them at once.
-This mechanism reduces the chances of the servers being overwhelmed.
+The software will delay the attempt to reconnect because during the time that the servers are unavailable, more and more volunteers' devices will try to connect to the servers.
+Once the servers became available the servers could become overwhelmed if all of the local devices attempted to contact them at once.
+This delay mechanism reduces the chances of the servers being overwhelmed.

 How do I set the software to not run while I am using the computer?